collectiveacuity/pocketLab/docs/commands.md

 available to the Amazon ec2 platform and only on systems running ssh natively.
 To connect to a remote host on Windows, try using Putty instead.
 PLEASE NOTE: connect uses the docker container alias value specified in the lab.yaml configuration file to determine which instance to connect to.
-When the deploy command is complete, instances will automatically be tagged with the container alias of each service deployed to them.
-In the meantime, a tag must be added manually with key "Containers" and value "<container_alias>"
+A tag must be added manually to the instance with key "Containers" and value "<container_alias>".

 positional arguments:
   PLATFORM         name of remote platform